-Summary of Due to Related Parties as below: Current portion of advance royalty payable \$ 109,534 Accrued liabilities to an officer and a director 37,165 Accounts payable & accrued liabilities to Ground Truth 2,093,251 \$2.239.950
+Summary of Due to Related Parties as below:

+Current portion of Advance Royalty payable \$ 109,534 Accounts payable & Accrued liabilities to Ground Truth \$ 158,357 Total \$ 238,375

 Proposed Transactions

 The Company does not currently have any agreements to complete any proposed transactions; however, the Company from time to time in the normal course of its business does consider potential acquisitions, joint ventures, other investments and other opportunities.
 The Company will make disclosure in respect of any such opportunity when required under applicable securities rules.